-Study: 'Broad' AI Portfolio Gives AWS Edge Among Devs
+Study: 'Broad' AI/ML Portfolio Gives AWS Edge Among Devs

 Cloud computing's "Big Three" -- Amazon Web Services (AWS), Microsoft and Google -- are the leaders in Gartner's recent study of cloud-based artificial intelligence (AI) developer tools, with AWS earning the highest marks.

 The Gartner report, published in late February, is the research firm's "first vendor evaluation specifically around cloud AI/ML environments."
 It analyzes 10 vendors that offer cloud-hosted AI services aimed at application developers.
 Gartner focused specifically on vendors that provide services in the areas of automated machine learning, natural language, and visual recognition and analysis.

 Of the 10 vendors, the highest-ranked were (in descending order) AWS, Microsoft and Google.
 Also among the leaders, though in a slightly distant fourth place, was IBM.

 Gartner touted AWS' "very broad and capable portfolio" as one of its biggest strengths, alongside its massive market reach (according to recent estimates, AWS owns one-third of the global cloud market).

 Gartner also noted that AWS offerings can support the needs of developers across many skill levels, from those with little AI/machine learning experience to those who are more advanced.
 In recent years, AWS has launched multiple products aimed at democratizing AI and machine learning.
 It also offers courseware and consulting services for developers and organizations looking for more expert guidance on machine learning projects.

 "AWS's offer for developers caters to the needs both of those without ML skills and those seeking advanced functions.
 Those without ML skills can use pretrained AI services with continuously learning APIs," Gartner said, adding that those looking for "more advanced functions" have the option to use SageMaker, AWS' fuller-featured machine learning platform.